d2l-ai/d2l-en/chapter_multilayer-perceptrons/dropout.md

 A common trend is to set
 a lower dropout probability closer to the input layer.
-Below we set it to 0.2 and 0.5 for the first and second hidden layer respectively.
+Below we set it to 0.2 and 0.5 for the first and second hidden layers, respectively.
 By checking `is_training` described in :numref:`sec_autograd`,
 we can ensure that dropout is only active during training.